54L1M/54L1M/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on learning and expanding my knowledge.
+- 🌱 I’m currently learning Go and CS fundamentals.
+- 👯 I’m looking to collaborate on open-source projects and be active in communities.
+- 💬 Ask me about Physics & Datascience.
+I may be able to help.
+- ⚡ I use Neovim btw.

 <!--
 **0xshen/0xshen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.